fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 ## video / Loom

-> Upload an optional video from YouTube or Loom to show people how to use your product or share your maker story.
+> `optional` Upload a video from YouTube or Loom to show people how to use your product or share your maker story.
 Video helps you connect with viewers.

 ```
 Link to the video / loom